 - Assume the first problem is the beginning of big trouble.
 In theory, everything should be perfect on a new vehicle.
 Begin documenting any problems immediately, and keep all your repair receipts.
 In general, it is good practice to keep a logbook on all vehicle repairs for the life of the vehicle.
 This can even increase its value when you sell it.

 If your vehicle turns out to be a lemon, this type of record can be extremely valuable.
 Can't drive the car today because it won't start?
 Write it down.
 Stopped by the mechanic to ask a question about that funny noise?
 Write it down.

-- Illinois requires four attempts to repair the car before it qualifies as a lemon.
+- Illinois requires 4 attempts to repair the car before it qualifies as a lemon.
 Don't wait, hoping the problem will go away.
 Vigorously pursue repairs.
-Usually only repairs by the manufacturer or the dealer will count toward the "four attempts" total, though some authorized service centers may also be included.
+Usually only repairs by the manufacturer or the dealer will count toward the 4 attempts total, though some authorized service centers may also be included.

 Advice from uncle Fred, the bright kid down the street, and the gas pump jockey probably won't be considered official―but write the consultation down anyway.
 Avoid any unauthorized repairs, as that could void your warranty and make your case trickier to prove.

 - The Lemon Law requires that the problem substantially impair the use, market value, or safety of the vehicle.
 Again, documentation is your friend here.
 Even a persistent irritating noise might prevent you from using the car.
 That could be interpreted as "substantial" impairment of both the use and market value of the car.